-To determine the assumed discount rate, the Company uses a model that produces a yield curve based on yields on selected highly rated (Aa or higher by either Moody's Investors Service or Standard & Poor's) corporate bonds.
+To determine the assumed discount rate, the Company uses a model that produces a yield curve based on yields on selected highly rated (Aa or higher by either Moody's Investor Service or S&P Global Ratings) corporate bonds.
 Bonds with insufficient liquidity, bonds with questionable pricing information and bonds that are not representative of the overall market are excluded from consideration.
-For example, the bonds used in the model cannot be callable, they must have a price between 50 percent and 200 percent of the original price, the yield must lie between 1 percent and 20 percent, and the amount of the bond issue outstanding must be in excess of \$50 million.
+For example, the bonds used in the model cannot be callable (with the exception of "make-whole" callable bonds), and the amount of the bond issue outstanding must be in excess of \$50 million.
 The spot rates defined by the yield curve and the plan's projected benefit payments are used to develop a weighted average discount rate.